1. Home

 The men held at Wethersfield are 18 to 65 years old, and often Afghan, Iranian, Syrian, Eritrean, Iraqi, or Sudanese.

-The report, based on medical data and observations, highlights the profound impact of the UK government’s mass containment site policy on the health, wellbeing, and dignity of individuals seeking safety, and documents the government's failure to apply its own policy to protect people with serious physical and mental health needs.
+Now, a new report, based on medical data and observations, highlights the profound impact of the UK government’s mass containment site policy on the health, wellbeing, and dignity of individuals seeking safety, and documents the government's failure to apply its own policy to protect people with serious physical and mental health needs.

 Key revelations from the briefing include: